[Note - This is not a real episode of Star Trek Deep Space Nine but one

 Q: Are everyone ready?

 Dax: I think so.
 Yes, everyone’s here.

 Q2: OK - please don’t be alarmed as the surroundings changes incrementally.

-It’s a trick we do to make the teleportation change easier.
+It’s a trick we do to make the teleportation transition easier to fathom.

-[The surroundings change and eventually change to a well-lit large room.
+[The surroundings morph and eventually change to a well-lit large room.

 There’s a large window to the left.]

 Dax: So I presume that’s part of the Q Continuum headquarters?
 According to